 The coverstitch machine gives that professional finish to a garment made out of stretch fabric.
 A stretch t-shirt will end up looking completely ‘store bought’ with a coverstitch finish.

-The coverstitch is a lot like the serger but it does not cut the fabric.
+The coverstitch is like the serger, but it does not cut the fabric.
 The coverstitch is there to put up hems primarily.

-Some coverstitch machines are part of the serger machine; however, there is a slight frustration to having this set-up.
-The threading and change over from one machine to the other is time-consuming, so actually having separate machines for each process works better in the long run.
+Some coverstitch machines are part of the serger machine; however, there is a slight frustration in having this set-up.
+The threading and change-over from one machine to the other are time-consuming, so actually having separate machines for each process works better in the long run.

 - Tension: The machine should have a tension facility to allow the coverstitch to handle different weights of fabric.

 - Free arm: this is an essential feature to allow narrow sleeves and tubes to be easily neatened with the coverstitch hem.

 - Adjustable presser foot, another feature to help with the different weights of material.

 - Differential feed that adjusts the feed dogs to also accommodate different kinds of material.